 |To Charity:||£46 000|

 Let us put this into real terms.
 If you give a donation of £100 pounds to St. Albans Cathedral in order to feel good about yourself, to aid the poor, for charity, etc, then the amount that actually goes to charity is £5.50.
 95% of your money has gone elsewhere.

 Give your money to secular charities such as the Bill & Miranda Gates Foundation, or the Richard Dawkins Foundation, who both carefully research who gets donations.

 “If I am threatened into behaving in a good manner then I am at best amoral, because I am not acting with free will.
 If you believe that a supreme god is going to punish you (in hell) or deny you life (annihilation) if you misbehave, it is like being permanently threatened into behaving well.
 In addition, if you believe there is some great reward for behaving well, then your motives for good behavior are more selfish.
-An Atheist who does not believe in heaven and hell is potentially more moral, for he acts without these added factors.
-Most atheists who do not believe in divine judgement, and most theists who do, act morally.
+An atheist who does not believe in heaven and hell is potentially more moral, for (s)he acts without these added factors.
+Most atheists who do not believe in divine judgement, and most theists who do, both act morally.
 Some of both groups act consistently immorally.
 The claim that belief in God is essential or aids moral behavior is wrong, and any amusing theistic claim that they have "better" morals, despite acting under a reward and punishment system, is deeply questionable.
 Who is more moral?
 Those who act for the sake of goodness itself, or those who do good acts under the belief that failure to do so results in hell?”